 PHQ-9 score Depression severity General guidelines (may differ based on clinical presentation) 0-4 None or minimal No treatment.
-For scores 5 5-9 Mild Watchful waiting.
-Repeat the PHQ-9 at a follow-up appointment in 4-6 weeks. and higher, engage a behavioral 10-14 Moderate Recommend psychotherapy and/or antidepressant medication.
-Follow-up every 4 weeks or sooner. health consultant if one is part of 15-19 Moderately severe Encourage psychotherapy and antidepressant medication.
-Follow-up every 2-4 weeks. the primary care team.
+5-9 Mild Watchful waiting.
+Repeat the PHQ-9 at a follow-up appointment in 4-6 weeks.
+For scores 5 and higher, engage a behavioral health 10-14 Moderate Recommend psychotherapy and/or antidepressant medication.
+Follow-up every 4 weeks or sooner. consultant if one is part of the primary care 15-19 Moderately severe Encourage psychotherapy and antidepressant medication.
+Follow-up every 2-4 weeks. team.
 20-27 Severe Consider expedited referral to a mental health specialist.